Joey305/autodock-WEBSERVER/README.md

 ### `obabel` is missing

 Receptor preparation and several packaged workflow steps rely on Open Babel.
-Install it and confirm:
+Confirm availability with:

 ```bash
 obabel -V